back to main turd

 - appease the gods so that the crops would grow

-- tell the clan across the valley your coming for their crops since yours didn't grow or some other hostile reason (maybe just ego?)
+- tell the clan across the valley you're coming for their crops since yours didn't grow or some other hostile reason (maybe just ego?)

 So one has to question where music stands.

-Especially in these times, where in the last few decades we went from being a species that traveled no more than 25 MPH (our Flicker Fusion Threshold is about 30 frames per second - why movies look continuous).
+Especially in these times, where in the last few decades we went from being a species that traveled no more than 25 MPH (our Flicker Fusion Threshold is about 30 frames per second - why movies look continuous) to one that measures time in nanoseconds.

 Not much of a social system for validation of one's feelings.
 And those few other humans had their own issues to deal with.